elastic/kibana/rfcs/text/0012_background_sessions.md

 ### Restoring a session

 Restoring a session means loading the results previously generated for each request within the session.

+If, for example, the `sessionId` to be

-Doing this requires a `sessionId` and *calling each request with the exact same parameters*.
-If done the request parameters and the `sessionId` match, the stored results will be returned immediatelly, instead of re-running the search.
+Doing so requires a `sessionId` and *calling each request with the exact same parameters*.
+If the request parameters and the `sessionId` match, the stored results will be returned immediatelly, instead of re-running the search.

 If the `sessionId` is not found, the request parameters don't match or the stored results are expired, the requests will be re-run.

+### Embeddable integration

+??

 # Motivation